philipxray/credit_risk/README4.md

 ****

 ### Project Overview

-This project analyzes a credit card default dataset to explore patterns that may help predict default risk.
-Using PostgreSQL, I cleaned and transformed the data, converted financial values from Taiwan Dollars (TWD) to U.S. Dollars (USD), engineered risk-focused features, and generated summary outputs that can be used for reporting and dashboarding.
+This project analyzes a credit card default dataset to uncover behavioral and financial patterns associated with default.
+The goal is to demonstrate practical data analyst skills including data cleaning, feature engineering, metric design, and summary insights that can support risk reporting and decision-making.

-The goal of this project is to demonstrate practical data analyst skills, including:

-   * Data cleaning and validation in SQL
-   * Feature engineering for real-world business questions
-   * Credit risk metric design and interpretation
-   * Preparing analysis-ready tables for visualization

 ### Business Questions

 #### This project focuses on questions commonly asked in credit risk and lending analytics:

-   * 1.Which customers exhibit higher default risk based on delinquency behavior?
+   * 1. Which customers exhibit higher default risk based on delinquency behavior?
-   * 2.How does repayment history relate to default outcomes?
+   * 2. How does repayment history relate to default outcomes?
-   * 3.How do balances and payments differ between default vs. non-default accounts?
+   * 3. How do balances and payments differ between default vs. non-default accounts?
-   * 4.Which segments show the highest default rates?
+   * 4. Which segments show the highest default rates?
-   * 5.What factors seem most related to customers defaulting?
+   * 5. What factors seem most related to customers defaulting?
-   * 6.Are there early warning signs before someone defaults?
+   * 6. Are there early warning signs before someone defaults?
-   * 7.If we had to review only 20% of accounts, who should we focus on?
+   * 7. If we had to review only 20% of accounts, who should we focus on?

 ****